laanwj/adlmidi/README.md

 Known issues
 -------------
 - Output level of different OPL3 emulators is different. `vintage` produces louder sound than `dboplv2`, for example

+- The new interface requires a 256-color terminal.
+Look into using libtcod for platforms that don't have the appropriate terminal support (or on top of Qt/GTK, see Hexter's "Retro" patch editing mode).

 Would be nice
 --------------